 Motor vehicle accidents can result in bodily injury, property damage and even fatality.
 According to Statistics Canada, there were over 20 million registered vehicles in Canada last year.
 With such an astounding number of motor vehicles on our roads, it’s easy to recognize how so many accidents occur.

-Our lawyers will closely examine the police report and if necessary, will hire a specialized expert to reconstruct the accident when important details are in question or not known, in order to determine fault.
+Our personal injury lawyers will closely examine the police report and if necessary, will hire a specialized expert such as an engineer to reconstruct the accident when important details are in question or not known, in order to determine fault.

 - Alcohol and Drug Influence